MaskedRPGFan/Auto-Reading/README.md

 ## FAQ

-### I do not need MCM, can I use only plugin?
+### I do not need MCM, can I use only dll?

 Yes.
 You can use just 3 files: dll, pdb and ini.
 Plugin, scripts and other files are just for MCM.
-Keep in mind that without MCM you will need to reload save to apply settings from ini file.
+Keep in mind that without MCM you will need to reload save to apply settings from ini file and you will lose ability to use spell.

 ## Credits